Bareon/EOVSkillSim/README.md

 # Etrian Odyssey V Skill Simulator
 _EOV / EO5 Skill Sim for desktop._

 This is one of my first sizeable projects in C++, Qt, and git.
-I hope nevertheless the community enjoys some benefit as I learn and flesh out the project.
-The simulator is satisfactorily functional, but still early stage bugs if one hunts deeply enough.
+I hope nevertheless with EO5's release pending the community enjoys some benefit as I learn and flesh out the project.
+The simulator is satisfactorily functional, but may have some early stage bugs if one hunts deeply enough.

 ## Use
 The simulator allows you to allocate and visualize your character's Skill Point distribution for a set Race, Class, Mastery, and level.
 Clicking on a skill or adjusting a parameter will display the Skill's details.
 Most impossible combinations (i.e. Skill requirements not being met, Master Skills at a low level) should correct themselves.
 When satisfied, File -> Export Character will save your build to a text file.

 # To-Do
 ### Priority
-* Create a more apparent visual for skill requirements and dependencies representative of the Skill tree
+* Create a more apparent visual for skill requirements and dependencies representative of EO5's in-game Skill tree

 ### Minor
 * Bug (Feature?) - Skill Points can allocate into negative if exceeding the total from Lv.
 99!99